belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 * Look at the standard error, there's a tenfold increase in the standard error, and that's usually a tip-off that you've got some **multi-collinearity** possibly.
 * The T statistic went from a significant to quite insignificant.
 By adding one term you shouldn't be seeing this big a difference, unless it's very highly related to before.
 * And look at the P value went from 0.001 to 0.574, and the R-squared didn't change.
 * The R-squares didn't change at all.
 They're basically the same thing.
-Tip-off that you've got multi-collinearity.
+Tip-off that you've got **multi-collinearity**.